drewmoseley/mender-raspberrypi-manifest/README.md

 $ . layers/poky/oe-init-build-env build
 ```

-The template files that are in `meta-mender-raspberrpi` should contain everything that is needed to build an image with integrates Mender.
+The template files that are in `meta-mender-raspberrypi` should contain everything that is needed to build an image with integrates Mender.

-**NOTE** Default `MACHINE` is set to `raspberrpi3`, adjust if you want to build for another machine.
+**NOTE** Default `MACHINE` is set to `raspberrypi3`, adjust if you want to build for another machine.

 **NOTE!** You only need to export TEMPLATECONF the first time you setup the environment.
 Subsequent usage only requires you to source `oe-init-build-env` like you would normally.